HS 172: Are You a Unit Study Homeschooler? The Ultimate Guide to Homeschool Methods with Heather Woodie

 Free Resource Sheet

-Is Unit Study homeschooling right for you?
+Are unit studies right for you?
 As a gift to you, I am offering this free downloadable resource sheet on homeschooling methods.
 Find out which method might appeal to you, and the number one resource I recommend for beginning to explore each method.

 And when you sign up for your free download you will be added to the weekly newsletter list so you will be notified when more audio interviews about each method are released.
 There will be five in all.